lit/lit/packages/labs/signals/README.md

 #### `withWatch()`

 `withWatch()` is a function that wraps an `html` tag function with the auto-watching functionality.
-The `html` tag exported by `@lit-labs/signals` is simply the core lit-html template tag wrapped with `withWatch()` as a convenience.
+The `html` tag exported by `@lit-labs/signals` is a convenient export of the core lit-html template tag wrapped with `withWatch()`.

 `withWatch()` allows you to compose the signal watching wrapper with other lit-html tag wrappers like Lit's `withStatic()` utility.